mnit-rtmc/iris/docs/comm_links.md

 ### DXM

-The Banner Engineering DXM magnetometer can detect vehicle presence.
-It can be used for [parking area] monitoring.
-The _default scheme_ is `tcp`.
-_Multi-drop_ is not supported.
+The Banner Engineering DXM magnetometer can detect vehicle presence for [parking area] monitoring.
+The _default scheme_ is `tcp`.  _Multi-drop_ is not supported.
 Up to 76 detectors can be associated with each [controller], using [IO pin]s 11 - 86.

 ### E6